Hasuk1/dummyjson_products/README.md

 A test application using the [dummyjson](https://dummyjson.com/) api to get a list of products.
 View product details and search for specific products by name.

+The source code is located in the src folder.
+You can also download the [APK-file](https://github.com/Hasuk1/dummyjson_products/tree/main/apk).

 ## **Screenshots**
 ![DummyJsonAppScreenshots](https://github.com/Hasuk1/dummyjson_products/blob/main/misc/DummyJsonApp.png)